-The object of this Sunday-schol is to give to the pupils of the Georgia Normal and Industrial College a systematic and graded course of instruction in the Bible.
+The object of this Sunday-school is to give to the pupils of the Georgia Normal and Industrial College a systematic and graded course of instruction in the Bible.
 The classification of the pupils is non-sectarian and the entire spirit and teaching of the school is undenominational.
 The instructors are members of the College faculty, all of whom have had extensive experience as Sunday-school teachers.
-The utmost pains is taken in the selection of text-books, and in making out the course of study, and the school is organized and taught on a plan that can not fail to make it of great benefit to the pupils.
+Every leading Protestant church is represented in the corps of teachers.
+The utmost pains are taken in the selection of text-books, and in making out the course of study, and the school is organized and taught on a plan that can not fail to make it of great benefit to the pupils.
 The aim is to make it a model Sunday-school in every respect-attractive, instructive, and edifying.

 Attendance on this Sunday-school is entirely voluntary, though the President and faculty earnestly hope that every pupil of the College will become a member.
-No student of the College except those who live in Milledgeville and those of the Roman Catholic faith will be permitted to attend any of the town Sunday-schools.
+No student of the College except those who live in Milledgeville and those of the Roman Catholic faith will be permitted to attend any of the town Sundayschools.